How I Discovered This Magazine | Before St. Nicholas | About St. Nicholas

 Six months of The Century, May 1899 through October 1899, on Google Books

 Six months of Wide Awake, June through December of 1888, Volume AA, on Google Books

-An entire year of Our Young Folks for 1873, on Google Books
+An entire year of Our Young Folks for 1871 and another for 1873, on Google Books

-» Another overview of The Youth's Companion in the opening of this page devoted to the history of the Pledge of Allegiance
+» Another overview of Youth's Companion, the first mention of the Pledge of Allegiance

 » A nine-page essay on The Brownies' Book, which includes photographs and illustrations from the magazine